Toyota Hilux Tires: Complete Informational Guide By Wyatt Jenkins May 2, 2026 8 min read

 Tire Wear Considerations

-• Improved ride comfort: A positive offset helps maintain wheel alignment, ensuring a smoother drive.
+• Improved ride comfort: A positive offset helps keep the wheel closer to its intended position.

-• Better on-road stability: With wheels tucked within the arches, your Hilux feels more predictable at high speeds.
+• Better on-road stability: Wheels tucked within the arches can feel more predictable at speed.

 Advantages of Negative Wheel Offset for Off-Roading